mynew4/cmangos-docs-wiki/WorldDB_structure/spell_learn_spell.md

 #### Active

-Controls if the spell appears in the players spell book upon learning.
+Controls if the spell appears in the players spell book upon learning.<br>
-0 - The spell does not appear in the spell book.
+0 - The spell does not appear in the spell book.<br>
 1 - The spell does appear in the spell book.